MiguelSavignano/dockerize-stack/doc/rails/Rails.md

 ```sh
 docker attach web
 ```
-warning | in attach mode if you exit with CTRL+C the container will be stop and you need to use docker-compose up again
+warning | in attach mode if you exit with Ctrl+c the container will be stop and you need to use docker-compose up again To detach the tty without exiting the shell, use the escape sequence Ctrl-p + Ctrl-q

 ### Persist Database data